leenock/M.leenocks/README.md

 ### leenocks

 A software engineer | full Stack Web-Developer.
-My focus is to build a solid foundation of knowledge I can use to build things.
-- 💬 I enjoy connecting with people from all walks of life, so please don't hesitate to contact me.
+ 💬 I enjoy connecting with people from all walks of life, so please don't hesitate to contact me.

 ### Languages, Tools & Frameworks